 and operating the advance lever at the right.

-Input and output letter are then printed on the paper strip at the left rear.
+The input and output letter is then printed on the paper strip at the left.

 A built-in rotating knife, automatically

 Standard (initial) version of the machine.
 Very secure when used properly,

 and extremely difficult to break by NSA at the time.
 It defeated the